Architectural drawing: Drafting

-Until the latter part of the 20th century, all architectural drawings were manually produced, if not by the architects, then by trained (but less skilled) draftsmen (or drafters), who did not generate the design, but did make many of the less important decisions.
-This system has continued with CAD drafting: many design architects have little or no knowledge of CAD software programmes, relying upon others to take their designs beyond the sketch stage.
-Draftsmen often specialize in a type of structure, such as residential or commercial, or in a type of construction: timber frame, reinforced concrete, prefabrication, etc.
+Until the latter part of the 20th century, architectural drawings were manually produced, either by architects or by trained draftsmen or drafters.
+Draftsmen did not usually generate the design, but made many of the less important decisions.
+This system has continued with CAD drafting, as many design architects have little or no knowledge of CAD software programs and rely on others to take their designs beyond the sketch stage.
+Draftsmen often specialize in a type of structure, such as residential or commercial, or in a type of construction, such as timber frame, reinforced concrete or prefabrication.

-The traditional tools of the architect were the drawing board or drafting table, T-square and set squares, protractor, compasses, pencil, and drawing pens of different types.
-Drawings were made on vellum, coated linen, and tracing paper.
-Lettering would either be done by hand, mechanically using a stencil, or a combination of the two.
-Ink lines were drawn with a ruling pen, a relatively sophisticated device similar to a dip-in pen, but with adjustable line width, capable of producing a very fine controlled line width.
+The traditional tools of the architect were the drawing board or drafting table, T-square, set squares, protractor, compasses, pencil and drawing pens of different types.
+Drawings were made on vellum, coated linen and tracing paper.
+Lettering was done by hand, mechanically using a stencil, or by a combination of the two.
+Ink lines were drawn with a ruling pen, a device similar to a dip pen but with adjustable line width.
 Ink pens had to be dipped into ink frequently.
 Draftsmen worked standing up, keeping the ink on a separate table to avoid spilling ink on the drawing.

 Developments in the 20th century included the parallel motion drawing board, as well as more complex improvements on the basic T-square.
-The development of reliable technical drawing pens allowed for faster drafting and stenciled lettering.
+The development of reliable technical drawing pens allowed faster drafting and stenciled lettering.
 Letraset dry transfer lettering and half-tone sheets were popular from the 1970s until computers made those processes obsolete.